Curriculum Vitae Artisticae

 Ash Studios 3203 Ash Lane, Dallas, TX 75226 (917) 554-5286 Instagram: @fredvillanueva FB: Fred Villanueva eMail: email@example.com Web: http://www.FredVillanueva.com/sacred.asp Web: http://www.AshStudios.org

 Fred Villanueva (b.
 1973-) creates large scale paintings, sculptures, and time-based installations.
 His work combines images with abstract and figurative styles.
-Fred has exhibited in New York City, across the USA, Madrid, Spain, Rotterdam, The Netherlands, and more recently at the New Orleans Museum of Art, Delurk Gallery North Carolina, Mary Tomas Gallery Dallas, Artes de La Rosa Cultural Center Fort Worth, and the Dallas Latino Cultural Center.
-Current major projects include the creation of Ash Studios ( www.ashstudios.org ), a monumental scale social practice art project in Dallas.
-Art formative experiences in California, New York City, and Texas defy the label of “local” or “regional”; rather the work is contemporary in its emphasis on trans-disciplinary and conceptually driven practice.
-His greatest work is being father to his toddler girl, Rosario Teresia Villanueva.
+Fred has exhibited in New York City, across the USA, Madrid, Spain, Rotterdam, The Netherlands, and more recently at the New Orleans Museum of Art, Delurk Gallery North Carolina, Mary Tomas Gallery Dallas, Artes de La Rosa Cultural Center in Fort Worth, and the Dallas Latino Cultural Center.
+Current major projects include the creation of Ash Studios, a monumental scale social practice art project in Dallas.
+Additionally, in collaboration with numerous artists, Fred is engaged in the use of monumental scale street art and painting to beautify and inspire thousands of Dallasites from all walks of life.

 List of Solo and Group Exhibitions

 Sept.
 2022- “Create Oak Cliff Love Murals”, Office of Arts and Culture, Zoo Creek, Oak Cliff, TX

 Sept.
 2022- “Painting for the People”, Dallas Museum of Art, Dallas Arts District, Dallas TX

 Jul.
 2022- “Dallas Pride/ Heart Mural”, Dallas Museum Of Art, Dallas Arts District, Dallas TX